The Problem

 Antibiotic Resistance: The world is on the cusp of the post-antibiotic era

-Antibiotics and other antimicrobial agents have been used successfully for more than 70 years to treat a broad range of infectious diseases.
-As a result of the ever-growing use of antibiotics, many infectious organisms are becoming resistant to those antibiotics.
+Antibiotics and other antimicrobial agents have been used successfully for 70 years to treat a broad range of infectious diseases.
+As a result of ever-growing use, infectious organisms are becoming resistant to antibiotics.
 Many experts have proclaimed that we have entered the post-antibiotic era.

 In fact, many bacteria are resistant to most, if not all, currently used antibiotics and this resistance is spreading.
 Unless new approaches to treating infectious diseases are developed, infections that are easily treated today will be life-threatening in the near future.